aubreymoore/Guam-Corona-Virus-Data/README.md

 # Guam-Corona-Virus-Data

 This repo is intended to facilitate access to Guam CORVID-19 data.
+Please visit the GitHub.io web page at https://aubreymoore.github.io/Guam-Corona-Virus-Data/.

 Note: Many confirmed cases of US military personnel on Guam are not included in the data.